-The greatest contributor to depth performance, seabed coverage and data quality with a Lidar system is water clarity.
+The greatest contributor to depth performance, seabed coverage and data quality with a lidar system is water clarity.
+In order to minimize the errors and data gaps attributed to poor water clarity, ongoing analysis of the water column conditions was imperative.